Understanding Cresthill Academy Tuition

 per month for infant care in a center.
 This investment ensures your baby is in a safe and loving environment designed to support their critical early developmental milestones.

-Toddler Care (2-3 Years)
+Budgeting for Toddler Programs (2-3 Years)

 As your child enters the toddler years, you may see a slight drop in your daycare costs.
 Toddlers are gaining independence—they’re walking, starting to talk, and learning to feed themselves.
 Because they don’t require the same level of constant, individualized physical care as infants, staff-to-child ratios can increase slightly, which often translates to a lower tuition fee.
 For example, some national data shows toddler care can be several hundred dollars cheaper per month than infant care.
 This is also the age where the focus shifts to structured play, social skill development, and early learning, so you’re paying for a curriculum that keeps your active toddler engaged and happy in a toddler-specific program.

-Preschool (3-5 Years)
+Planning for Preschool Expenses (3-5 Years)

 Once your child reaches preschool age, the cost of care typically decreases again.
 Preschoolers are much more self-sufficient—they’re potty-trained, can communicate their needs, and are ready for more structured group learning.
 This allows for a larger group size per teacher compared to the younger age groups.
 On average, families across the U.S. spend around $1,039 per month for preschool.
 At this stage, you’re investing in a foundational education that prepares your child for kindergarten and beyond.
 A quality preschool program focuses on literacy, numeracy, problem-solving, and social-emotional skills, setting the stage for a lifetime of learning.